 Choose targeting based on interests.

 Do you regularly hold information events or are you looking for webinar participants?
 Then run Facebook Event Ads.
-If you have any questions, feel free to ask them for free:
+If you have any questions regarding this blog article, feel free to ask:

 Win 2€ - 5€ event confirmations with Facebook Event Ads